IP allocation and warm-up

 Shared and Dedicated IP

-Shared IP or Shared Range refers to a set of multiple IP addresses which are shared between multiple clients.
+A Shared IP or Shared Range refers to a set of multiple IP addresses which are shared between multiple clients.
 Particularly useful for low-volume or infrequent senders, it allows a shared reputation from shared good sending practices with consistent volume to benefit a sender who wouldn't send enough emails to achieve it on their own.

-Dedicated IP is an IP address that is only used for a single client.
+A Dedicated IP is an IP address that is only used for a single client.
 This may be a single brand, or multiple brands handled by the same marketing agency.

 New clients